CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 In the upcoming steps you will record the IP addresses of the prebuilt Database Cloud Service Instance, and connect to this Compute node via SSH.

-+ Navigate back to the DBaaS Service Console with the list of available database instances
++ Navigate back to the Database Service Console with the list of available database instances
 + Click on the "MyDBCS" instance from the list of Database Services
 + Note the Public IP address of this instance.
 You will need this later to connect using SSH.